The best souvenirs from Mexico for great travel gifts

 The technique used with the Mexican copper is called “martillado” (hammered), and, depending on the size of the piece, the hammering can be done by one person or several at the same time.
 Witnessing the craftsman at work is a fantastic sight.

-Here below are some other local communities that create arts, crafts, and souvenirs for you to take home.
+Below are some other local communities that create arts, crafts, and souvenirs for you to take home.

 • Wood carved furniture from Cuanajo, Zitacuaro, Opopeo and Pichátaro

-• Textiles from Patzcuaro: table cloths, table mats, coasters, bed spreads, clothing and so much more.
+• Textiles from Patzcuaro: table cloths, table mats, coasters, bedspreads, clothing, and so much more.

 Mexican souvenirs from Guerrero